shailendra206/shailendra206/README.md

 - Frontend Developer focused on building interactive web applications using React.js and modern JavaScript
 - Strong understanding of API integration, state handling, and feature-driven UI development
-- Experienced in building real-time apps with third-party APIs like OpenWeather, GitHub, and DictionaryAPI
 - Deploying and hosting projects using GitHub Pages with responsive and accessible UI design
 - Passionate about crafting clean user experiences with attention to detail and performance